 ERNEST L. AND REBA E. STOUFFER FELLOWSHIP

-The ERNEST L. AND REBA E. STOUFFER FELLOWSHIP was established as a memorial to Ernest and Reba Stouffer.
-Mr. Stouffer (BSAE 1918, M.ARCH 1931) was professionally and personally dedicated to the development and beautification of the University of Illinois campus as its Chief Architect.
-Ernest Stouffer was the Chief Architect for the university when Krannert Center and State Farm Center were built.
-The Stouffer Fellowship is awarded to a doctoral student in architecture.
+The ERNEST L. AND REBA E. STOUFFER SCHOLARSHIPS AND FELLOWSHIPS were established as a memorial to Ernest and Reba Stouffer.
+Mr. Stouffer (M.ARCH 1931) was professionally and personally dedicated to the development and beautification of the University of Illinois at Urbana-Champaign as its Chief Architect.
+Ernest Stouffer was the Chief Architect for the University when Krannert Center and the Assembly Hall were built.

 HOWARD L. WHITE SCHOLARSHIP

 The HOWARD L. WHITE SCHOLARSHIP is funded by an endowment established by the late Mr. White (BSAS 1943).
 The scholarship is for an undergraduate student enrolled in the school who has demonstrated academic excellence and is a resident of the Indianapolis, Indiana area.

 The CREATIVE AND PERFORMING ARTS FELLOWSHIPS are offered to students of exceptional creative and/or performing ability.
 Creative and Performing Arts Fellowship funds are allocated to departments as university block grants to help attract the best graduate students.